0livrdavid/script_infoworks/README.md

 * Clone the repository
 * Open the project in your preferred code editor
-* Open the index.html file in your browser
+* Open the index.php file in your browser

 # Usage
 To use TaskFinder, follow these steps: